realadammatthew/humbleberger/src/copy/was-yeshua-really-born-of-a-virgin.md

 ---

-_"Behold, the virgin will conceive and bear a son, and they will call His name Immanuel."_
+_"Therefore, the Lord himself will give you a sign: See, the virgin will conceive, have a son, and name him Immanuel."_
 **(Isaiah 7:14)**

 ---